Doesn't seem familiar? Jump to the "Ultra" help about assigning grades.

 - Select Save and Exit to return to the main Grade Center page.

 Select Save and Next to display the next attempt.

-This video explains how to access the Grade Details page.
+Video: Viewing Grade Details shows how to access the Grade Details page.
 You can view a student's attempts and grade history, assign and edit a grade, and clear and exempt grades.

 You can send email reminders from Grade Center columns to students and members of groups who have missing coursework.
 Students receive a system-generated email that lists the course, coursework, and the due date if you assigned one.
 You receive a success message at the top of the screen when the email is sent.